Strength training builds more than muscles for women

-But what about strength gain?
-A close friend of mine introduced this view to me and I think you can definitely ask yourself that question.
-Isn’t that as significant, or more noteworthy, to focus on instead of weight loss?
+What about strength gain?
+A close friend of mine introduced this view to me and I would like to explore that in this article as I personally think it is more significant to focus on.

 When lifting weights, the logical consequence is that you increase muscle mass, as you break down your Type II fibres (or fast-twitch muscle fibres used for heavy lifting, cardio uses Type I or slow-twitch fibres) by putting a stress on your body.
 Hypertrophy, which refers to the process of growing your muscle fibres, is set in motion and therefore you might look more toned or muscled up next time.